 Melissa in Collin County, Texas — The American South (West South Central)

 Topics.
-This historical marker is listed in this topic list: Churches & Religion.
-A significant historical date for this entry is April 13, 1921.
+This historical marker is listed in these topic lists: African Americans • Cemeteries & Burial Sites • Railroads & Streetcars.
+A significant historical year for this entry is 1889.

 Location.
-33° 17.065′ N, 96° 34.514′ W. Marker is in Melissa, Texas, in Collin County.
-Marker is at the intersection of McKinney Street and Melissa Road, on Touch for map.
-Marker is in this post office area: Melissa TX 75454, United States of America.
+33° 17.205′ N, 96° 35.226′ W. Marker is in Melissa, Texas, in Collin County.
+Marker can be reached from East Melissa Road (State Highway 344) 0.2 miles north of Melissa Cemetery.
+The marker is located at the entrance to the cemetery.
+Touch for map.
+Marker is at or near this postal address: 422 East Melissa Road, Melissa TX 75454, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on April 24, 2021.
-It was originally submitted on April 21, 2021, by Jesse Nelsen of Farmersville, Texas.
-This page has been viewed 31 times since then.
-Photos: 1, 2. submitted on April 21, 2021, by Jesse Nelsen of Farmersville, Texas. • J. Makali Bruton was the editor who published this page.
+This page was last revised on March 29, 2022.
+It was originally submitted on March 29, 2022, by James Hulse of Medina, Texas.
+This page has been viewed 148 times since then and 50 times this year.
+Photos: 1, 2, 3. submitted on March 29, 2022, by James Hulse of Medina, Texas.